bytecauldron/awesome-gamemaker/README.md

 ## Getting Started 🔥

-Here are some recommendations on how I use GMS2.
-You don't have to follow them, but it might save you some time/energy.
+Here are some recommendations when using GMS2.
+You don't have to follow them but it might save you some time/energy.

 - Do not use the DND feature.
 Learn GML instead.
 - The native sprite editor is not very robust.
 Try AESprite instead.